 Even without those to top and tail the evening, our trip to Senor Ceviche would still have been a great night.
-The food was fresh and zesty, the service prompt and friendly, and the atmosphere was fun without being forced.
+One of the friendliest restaurants in Soho, the food was fresh and zesty, the service prompt and friendly, and the atmosphere was fun without being forced.

 Senor Ceviche owner Harry Edmeades, who learned his craft working in restaurants in Peru, has re-created the colourful chaos of a Lima bar for London foodies with its busy yellow decor.